Davaakhatan/zero-to-running/docs/QUICK_START.md

 # 🚀 Quick Start Guide

-Get your development environment running in minutes!
+**Get your development environment running in minutes with a single command!**

+This guide is for developers who want to:
+- Set up a complete multi-service environment quickly
+- Start coding immediately without configuration hassles
+- Have a consistent development environment

 ## Prerequisites